Tracardi/tracardi-api/manual/en/docs/flow/actions/update_hubspot_company_action.md

   security reasons, this URL must use https in production.
 When testing using localhost, http can be used.
   Also, you must use a domain, as IP addresses are not supported.

-* scopes: for adding company, you need to choose crm.objects.companies.write scope, but this match only with this and Add Company to HubSpot plugin.
+scopes: for updating company, you need to choose crm.objects.companies.write scope, but this match only with this and Add Company to HubSpot plugin.
 For other plugins connecting to HubSpot, you should choose other scopes.
   We recommend choose all the following scopes: